xalaida/laravel-nuxt-docker/README.md

 Open http://localhost:8081 and make sure it works

-**If you want to reinstall Nuxt.JS from scratch with the fresh version, use the following commands:**
+**If you want to reinstall Nuxt.JS from scratch with a fresh version, use the following commands:**

 Remove the old nuxt directory and create the new one
 ```